 Many of us, as well as our parents and grandparents, have been waiting for this moment: a day when marijuana becomes legal.
-The Washington Post reports that it’s leading in all five states where it’s on the ballot.
 But if legalization of marijuana is right around the corner, we need to start asking ourselves how we want to regulate this drug.

 “You have to make policy based on: does this hurt you?
 Does this hurt other people?
 And that's where harm reduction comes from,” says Maia Szalavitz, a journalist fluent in the most recent neuroscience research.